datadb/de-zoom-by-dimi/data-engineering-zoomcamp-dimi/04-analytics-engineering/my-04-hw-answers/my-hw-04-answers.md

 ```
 Running dbt build,
 we build the whole project with a default value 'true' >> applying a limit 100 << to the staging models,
-and affecting the core models that are based on the staging ones
 where the following lines appear

 {% if var('is_test_run', default=true) %}